What Are Carbs?

 What are carbohydrates (carbs)?
 Complex vs. Refined carbohydrates: types and health benefits.

-Are carbohydrates the bodies preferred source of energy?
+Are carbohydrates the body's preferred source of energy?

-By the time you finish reading this article you will understand the bodies need, function and the roles carbohydrates play in our nutrition.
+By the time you finish reading this article, you will understand the body's needs, functions and the roles carbs play in our nutrition.

 We start our discussion by comparing complex and simple carbohydrates.

-Simple carbohydrates deliver the same amount of energy, four calories per gram, but at a far more rapid pace.
+♥ Simple carbohydrates, bad carbs, deliver the same amount of energy, four calories per gram, but at a far more rapid pace.

-- Carbohydrates spare other nutrients (protein) and allow these nutrients to carry out their intended functions.
+♥ Carbohydrates spare other nutrients, protein, for example, and allow these nutrients to carry out their intended functions.

 Carbohydrates offer a thermogenic effect that will increase calorie burning.
 This will cause your body to burn more calories every time you eat.

 If your diet is high in fat, the fat is put faster into storage.
-To top it off, fat is much harder to take out of lipid (fat) stores and used as energy.
+To top it off, fat is much harder to take out of lipid stores and be used as energy.

-Carbohydrates on the other hand, use 23 percent of consumed calories to store carbohydrates.
-In contrast, fat uses only 3 percent of consumed calories.
+♥ Carbohydrates on the other hand, use 23 percent of consumed calories to store carbohydrates.
+In contrast, fat uses only 3 percent of the consumed calories.